Kyabram

 Surrounding smaller towns include Merrigum, Lancaster, Undera, Cooma, Wyuna, Kyvalley, Girgarre, Stanhope and Tongala.

-The name of the town is thought to derive from an Aboriginal word Kiambram meaning "Thick Forest".

 History

-The Bangerang people are the original inhabitants of the Goulburn valley.
+The Pangerang people (also spelled Bangerang) are the original inhabitants of the Goulburn Valley area.

-The township started in the 1870s with the first sale of town blocks held in 1876.
+Settlement of the township began in the 1870s with the first sale of town blocks held in 1876.
 Kyabram Post Office opened on 23 September 1878.
 Sheridan Post Office opened on 1 December 1884.
 On 8 April 1886, in anticipation of the arrival of the railway at what was then Sheridan, Kyabram was renamed Kyabram East and Sheridan was renamed Kyabram.
 The Kyabram Mechanics' Institute was built in 1891.

-John Allan, who lived in Kyabram from 1873, became Premier of Victoria in 1924 and Australia's first Country Party premier.
+John Allan, who lived in Kyabram from 1873, became Premier of Victoria in 1924 and was Australia's first Country Party premier.
 Allan was associated with the Kyabram Reform Movement, a conservative political organisation formed at the start of the 20th century and led by Benjamin Goddard, a local businessman.
 The movement's campaign played a significant role in the downfall of the Peacock state government in June 1902 and its sound defeat in the subsequent October election.
 The incoming Irvine government substantially reduced the number of state parliamentarians, a key demand of the movement.

 Kyabram was formally proclaimed a town on 4 July 1973.

 The Kyabram Magistrates' Court closed on 1 January 1990.

+Climate

+Kyabram has a semi-arid-influenced humid subtropcial climate (Köppen: Cfa), with warm to hot, dry summers and cool, rather cloudy winters.

+Mean maximum temperatures vary from 30.5 C in January to 13.2 C in July, and mean minima range from 14.9 C in February to 3.1 C in July.

+Annual rainfall is rather low, averaging 451.7 mm, and is spread across 104.6 rainy days.
+The town experiences 110.1 clear days and 91.9 cloudy days per annum.
+Extreme temperatures have ranged from 47.1 C on 25 January 2019 to -7.5 C on 21 July 1982.

 Economy

 The district is dependent on the primary industries of dairying and fruit orchards.
-Henry Jones IXL, a subsidiary of SPC Ardmona, operate a plant in the town, manufacturing IXL jams.
+Henry Jones, operate a plant in the town, manufacturing Taylor's branded sauces.
+Goulburn Valley Creamery, operates out of the same site and produces frozen milk concentrates for export.
 The town provides engineering, financial advisors, solicitors and accounting services to the district as well as cold storage and specialist dairy services.
 Kyabram also boasts a family owned Camel dairy unique to Australia.
-Nestlé (Tongala) downsizing, Southern Processing Ltd and Fonterra (Stanhope) all have food processing plants nearby.
+Southern Processing Ltd and Fonterra (Stanhope) also have food processing plants nearby.
+Kyabram is home to the Kyabram Fauna Park.